His ideas changed the way agriculture scientists had been working in Nepal, inspiring a whole new generation to involve farmers in their research

-Bhuwon Ratna Sthapit did not believe in telling farmers what to do with their seeds, his laboratory were the terrace fields around Pokhara where he let the farmers guide him.
+Bhuwon Ratna Sthapit did not believe in telling farmers what to do with their seeds: his laboratory was the terrace farmland around Pokhara where he let the local villagers guide him.

 Sthapit’s ideas changed the way agriculture scientists had been working in Nepal, inspiring a whole new generation to involve farmers in their research.